 Those lips on his, tongue and teeth licking and nipping, sent shivers of goose bumps all the way to his toes.
 A warm hand against his face, in his hair, thumb brushing his temple.
 Tongue dipping, teeth drawing his lower lip in.

 The kiss grew more insistent, somewhere between gentle and demanding.
 The hand cupped the back of his neck.
 The shelter, the rain, everything fell away, leaving only the hard muscles under his hands, the taste and warm smell of the man, the moan rising in his throat.

 Doran’s knees gave out.
 But a strong hand on his buttocks held him up and pulled him against a distinct hard-on.

 A bright light swept across his closed eyelids, and suddenly all that was left brushing against his lips was cold air.

-When to Hold Them was an absolute pleasure to read and an excellent addition to the Bluewater Bay series.
+When to Hold Them is a well written, compelling addition to the Bluewater Bay universe.

 [B]eautifully romantic.
 The characters are complex and well drawn. . . .
 I will definitely be adding G B Gordon to my favourite authors pile.